Guild Mortgage is one name you may have come across lately while searching for a mortgage.

 Part of that might have to do with their GuildU corporate university that educates its loan officers in an effort to make them more knowledgeable than the competition.

-But loan officer quality can vary within a single company, especially at a large one with thousands of employees.
+But loan officer quality can vary within a single company, especially a large one with thousands of employees.

 Guild Mortgage also has a helpful website, complete with tips and a variety of mortgage calculators to help guide your decisions.